akulihin/King-of-the-Garbage-Hill/King-of-the-Garbage-Hill/Game/Twitch DLC.md

 OR
 Gets extra points if ends up higher on the ladder than the person she fought and won

+Army of SIMPS:
+The person she loses to gets attacked with an army of SIMPS. ??

 ## Pokelawls
 High:
 ??